The global spread of the severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2)

-that causes COVID-19 has become a source of grave medical and socioeconomic concern to the human
+that causes COVID-19 has become a source of grave medical and socioeconomic concern to human

 society.
 Since its first appearance in the Wuhan region of China in December 2019, the most effective

 of human activity; the level of which has not been seen in our generations.
-An effective control of the
+Effective control of the

 viral infection and COVID-19 will ultimately depend on the development of either a vaccine or therapeutic

 agents.
 This article highlights the progresses made so far in these strategies by assessing key

 targets associated with the viral replication cycle.
 The key viral proteins and enzymes that could be

 targeted by new and repurposed drugs are discussed.

 Keywords: COVID-19, SARS-CoV-2, infection cycle, structural proteins, non-structural proteins, RNA dependent RNA polymerase,

 proteases, helicase, nucleosides.

 Rights & PermissionsPrintExport